 You can bet your last fiver that in all likelihood, Monaco would not have had such an easy passage to the quarter-finals of the Champions League if Kompany had been present.

 Opposing defenders may very well avoid smirking to themselves now when we win corners.
 The reality of a big, fired-up, bustling Belgian charging forward will surely mean a return to in-swinging corner kicks and a very welcome return to goal threats from set-pieces.

 Haven’t seen a celebration like that for a while, have you?
-Often this season there has been a worrying lack of urgency, particularly in the first halves of games meaning that we have had to perform rescue missions and comeback acts to gain points and emerge without the collective wiping of eggs off red faces.
+Often last season there was a worrying lack of urgency, particularly in the first halves of games meaning that we had to perform rescue missions and comeback acts to gain points and emerge without the collective wiping of eggs off red faces.